faa5115/reconstruction/README.md

 $$\mu = T K $$

  $$T$$ has a large size:  $$N_{ro} N_{spokes} \times N_x N_y N_z$$, which makes inverting it difficult to computer.
 Therefore, this must be approximated by bounding this filter function, as a sparse matrix $$H$$.
 This then models each sampled index in $$\mu$$ as a linear combination of only neighboring Cartesian grid coordinates in $$K$$.
 However convolving the Cartesian k-space that you are trying to solve for with a narrow bandwidth kernel apodizes the signal.
-If this is not accounted for, the resulting image will be bright at the center of the image
+If this is not accounted for, the resulting image will be bright at its center, which is an inaccurate representation.
+This can be accounted for by multiplying by an image domain de-apodization filter: U.  This leaves us with following sparse inverse problem:

+ ***Sparse NUFFT Inverse Problem***

+$$\mu = HF^{-1}UFK$$